reflectoring/reflectoring.github.io/_posts/2021-05-07-spring-cloud-aws-rds.md

 }
 ```

-Here we are overriding the validation query and the initial size during instatiation of `dataSourceFactory`.
+Here we are overriding the validation query and the initial size during instantiation of `dataSourceFactory`.

 ## Injecting the Data Source
 This data source can now be injected into any Spring Bean like our repository class in our example as shown here: